Authentic Lessons for 21st Century Learning

 Display slide 16, and pass out a copy of the attached CER (Claim, Evidence, Reasoning) handout to each student.

-Invite students to, using the Claim, Evidence, Reasoning strategy, write their own claims about the death of Julius Caesar and ultimately persuade the citizens to join with Brutus and Cassius or with Mark Antony and the triumvirate.
+Using the Claim, Evidence, Reasoning strategy, invite students to write their own claims about the death of Julius Caesar and, ultimately, persuade the citizens to join with Brutus and Cassius or with Mark Antony and the triumvirate.
 The evidence students use must be from the text of the play.

 Evaluate